Close Menu

 SSA’s listing 13.07 outlines what you need in order to meet the listing.
 Obviously, you first need a diagnosis of the disease.
 You will also need to comply with the treatment your doctor recommends.
 If the cancer does not respond to the treatment, then you meet the listing.

 You can also meet the listing by having a bone marrow or stem cell transplant.
-If you undergo this procedure then you should be found disabled for one year from the date of the transplant.
+If you undergo this procedure then you should be found disabled for one year from the date of the procedure.

-13.07 Multiple myeloma (confirmed by appropriate serum or urine protein electrophoresis and bone marrow findings).
+Listing 13.07 Multiple myeloma (confirmed by appropriate serum or urine protein electrophoresis and bone marrow findings).

 A. Failure to respond or progressive disease following initial anticancer therapy.